Hire in Finland

-It is recommended and customary in Finland to conclude employment contracts in writing.
-The contract (or if there is no contract, a written statement of the key employment terms) must at least state:
+It is recommended and customary in Finland to furnish employment contracts in writing.
+If a full contract is not produced, then a written statement of the key employment terms can substitute.
+The contract or written statement must at least state:

-The location of where the work is to be carried out.
+- The location of where the work is to be performed

-The duration of a fixed-term employment contract and a justified reason for it (if applicable).
+- The duration of a fixed-term employment contract detailing a justified reason for it (if applicable)

 Fixed Term Contracts

-There is no statutory limit to the duration of a fixed-term employment contract.
-However, a contract may only be concluded for a fixed term for a justified reason.
-The justified reason must also be the basis for renewing or prolonging the contract for a fixed term.
+No statutory limit exists on the duration of a fixed-term employment contract.
+However, a contract may only be established for a fixed term based on a justified reason.
+The justified reason must also form the basis for renewing or prolonging the contract for a fixed term.
 Contracts made for a fixed term on the employer’s initiative without a justified reason, or consecutive fixed-term contracts concluded without a justified reason, are considered valid as an indefinite contract.